keivalya/FSM-INT-2022/README.md

 ```
 Creating the /validation directory is not mandatory, however, is often recommended to avoid testing the model on the trained dataset itself whilst training.

+### Why change the folder structure?
+In order to answer this question, let us understand how were the folders grouped in the first place.
+The images were grouped according to the contradiction in the novel module, termed Group Pyramid Pooling by the author.
+This is assumed to be categorized into the number of pixels that are being operated while feature scaling the neural network model.
+However, this distinction is redundant for us because the model architecture we are going to use will be a lot deeper than the one the author of DeepPCB has used, hence we will be able to extract finer features enabling us to carry out experiments regarding the efficiency and effectiveness of our model.
+Therefore, it will be much more efficient for us to just make two folders namely /images and /labels.
+This will help our server/local computer to recognize where all the images and their corresponding labels are located onto which we need to train our model.
+And just like that, we have prepared our dataset which can now be trained further.

 ## 2. Model Building and Training